Midway Atoll: World War II

-The location of Midway in the Pacific became important militarily.
-Midway was a convenient refueling stop on transpacific flights, and was also an important stop for Navy ships.
+The military importance of the location of Midway in the Pacific included its use as a convenient refueling stop on transpacific flights and for Navy ships.
 Beginning in 1940, as tensions with the Japanese rose, Midway was deemed second only to Pearl Harbor in importance to the protection of the U.S. West Coast.
-Airstrips, gun emplacements and a seaplane base quickly materialized on the tiny atoll.
+Airstrips, gun emplacements, and a seaplane base quickly materialized on the tiny atoll.
 The channel was widened, and Naval Air Station Midway was completed.
 Midway was also an important submarine base.

 On February 14, 1941, President Franklin Roosevelt issued Executive Order 8682 to create naval defense areas in the central Pacific territories.
-The proclamation established "Midway Island Naval Defensive Sea Area", which encompassed the territorial waters between the extreme high-water marks and the 3 mi marine boundaries surrounding Midway.
+The proclamation established the "Midway Island Naval Defensive Sea Area", which encompassed the territorial waters between the extreme high-water marks and the 3 mi marine boundaries surrounding Midway.
 "Midway Island Naval Airspace Reservation" was also established to restrict access to the airspace over the naval defense sea area.
 Only U.S. government ships and aircraft were permitted to enter the naval defense areas at Midway Atoll unless authorized by the Secretary of the Navy.

-Midway's importance to the U.S. was brought into focus on December7, 1941, when the Japanese attacked Pearl Harbor.
-Midway was attacked by two destroyers on the same day, and the Japanese force was successfully repulsed in the first American victory of the war.
-A Japanese submarine bombarded Midway on February10, 1942.
+Midway's importance to the U.S. was brought into focus on December 7, 1941, when the Japanese attacked Pearl Harbor.
+Two destroyers bombarded Midway on the same day; this was the first Bombardment of Midway.
+A Pan-Am flying clipper stopped at Midway and evacuated passengers and Pan-American employees from Wake island, which had also been attacked earlier that day.
+The clipper was on its usual passenger route to Guam when the attack on Pearl Harbor happened; it then made a return journey going from Wake to Midway, Honolulu, and back to the USA.

+A Japanese submarine bombarded Midway on February 10, 1942.
+In total, Midway had been attacked four times between December 7, 1941 and the Japanese submarine attack of February 10, 1942.

 Four months later, on June 4, 1942, a major naval battle near Midway resulted in the U.S. Navy inflicting a devastating defeat on the Imperial Japanese Navy.
-Four Japanese fleet aircraft carriers, Akagi, Kaga, Hiryū and Sōryū, were sunk, along with the loss of hundreds of Japanese aircraft, losses that the Japanese Empire would never be able to replace.
+Four Japanese fleet aircraft carriers, Akagi, Kaga, Hiryū and Sōryū, were sunk, along with the loss of hundreds of Japanese aircraft, losses that the Empire of Japan would never be able to replace.
 The U.S. lost the aircraft carrier Yorktown, along with a number of its carrier- and land-based aircraft that were either shot down by Japanese forces or bombed on the ground at the airfields.
 The Battle of Midway was, by most accounts, the beginning of the end of the Imperial Japanese Navy's control of the Pacific Ocean.

 Starting in July 1942, a submarine tender was always stationed at the atoll to support submarines patrolling Japanese waters.
 In 1944, a floating dry dock joined the tender.

-After the Battle of Midway, a second airfield was developed, this one on Sand Island.
-This work necessitated enlarging the size of the island through land fill techniques, that when concluded, more than doubled the size of the island.
+After the Battle of Midway, a second airfield was developed on Sand Island.
+This work necessitated enlarging the island through landfill techniques that, when completed, more than doubled its size.